mtbui2010/Single-Image-Dehazing-using-Color-Ellipsoid-Prior/README.md

 Email: minhtrung@khu.ac.kr, wonha@khu.ac.kr

 # Introduction
-Color Ellipsoid Prior method is a dichromatic model-based dehazing method that is statistically robust against image signal randomness, performs effectively across a wide range of haze degrees, does not require any post-refinement process, and does not produce any apparently visible noise or halo artifacts.
+Color Ellipsoid Prior (CEP) method is a dichromatic model-based dehazing method that is statistically robust against image signal randomness, performs effectively across a wide range of haze degrees, does not require any post-refinement process, and does not produce any apparently visible noise or halo artifacts.
 Currently, it is one of the fastest image dehazing methods.

+The CEP is described in T.M.
+Bui, and W. Kim, "Single Image Dehazing Using Color Ellipsoid Prior", to be submitted in IEEE transaction on Image processing, 2017.

 # Download
 [IMAGES] https://drive.google.com/file/d/0B6VA9ZgxISJcUGtrRUp2REQ4OGM/view